 I reached over and unwrapped a fruit strip and put it in my mouth – I keep these next to my bed for overnight lows.
 I gradually tried making it to the kitchen thinking, “I should try to remember some of these symptoms to write about because someone without diabetes probably does not know how bad this really feels.”

 My legs were shaky.
 They would barely walk.
 I was aware that at anytime they might crumble below me.
 Every step took so much effort.
 My chest and heart were all sweaty and soaked through wet to my pajamas.
 My tongue was starting to get tingly.
 My heart was pounding out of my chest.
 I felt confused.
-It took all the strength in my body to make it to the kitchen, walk just a little further to grab a glass, and then back to the refrigerator to poor juice.
+It took all the strength in my body to make it to the kitchen, walk just a little further to grab a glass, and then back to the refrigerator to pour juice.
 I usually take 4 ounces, but decided this time 6 ounces might be more appropriate.

 I sat down at the kitchen table and started to drink my juice.
 I also started munching on some chocolate chips I took from the fridge.
 I sat and waited to feel better.
 I couldn’t stop thinking about my Barney Butter – how I really needed some RIGHT now.
 Anyone else have those intense cravings when you are low?
 After a few minutes, I stumbled over to the pantry and grabbed some gluten free animal crackers and a jar of crunchy Barney Butter and a knife.
 If there is one plus side in any of this, it is the taste of food – YUM.
 Food tastes so unbelievably good when you are low.
 I can’t describe this to you non-diabetics either.
 It is almost magical tasting.